How to Build Rapport With Patients: 5 Best Practices

 2. Take Extra Time to Connect as Human Beings

-Take a few extra minutes to ask your patients more about themselves, if they’d like to share.
-And don’t be afraid to elaborate on points of common ground, or add some light-hearted humor into your interactions (if appropriate for the situation).
-This can help your patients feel more at ease and allow them to open up more as time goes on.
+Take a few extra minutes to ask your patients more about themselves, if they’d like to share, and don’t be afraid to elaborate on points of common ground.
+Consider adding some light-hearted humor into your interactions (where appropriate), which can help your patients feel more at ease and allow them to open up more as time goes on.

 3. Encourage Two-Way Conversations